 CJR asked the Center to break down contributions from the health insurers and found that both Clinton and Obama outpace other candidates when it comes to insurance-company gifts.
 For the first nine months of 2007, the last reporting period, Clinton had received about $120,000 and Obama $130,000—more than double the amounts Giuilani and Romney got from health insurers.
 Edwards, with his anti-corporate message, received only $19,000 from that group.

 That money is significant.
 For Clinton, half of it came from BlueCross/Blue Shield, Kaiser Permanente, and Unitedhealth Group.
 For Obama about 60 percent came from those carriers, some of the country’s largest.
-They will want to make sure that the way we do health care business won’t change in a way that is unfavorable to them under either a Clinton or Obama plan.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+They will want to make sure that the way we do health care business won’t change in a way that is unfavorable to them under either a Clinton or Obama plan.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.